 Grant Period: The grant period is 12 months, beginning March 1

 Project funds must be used to support the (1) infrastructure and/or (2) innovation needs of legal services in civil matters for indigent persons as defined by individuals living at or below 200% FPT.
 Innovation and Infrastructure project examples will be shared on the CalATJ website; please check www.calatj.org for updates.
+Infrastructure and innovation examples are available to provide applicants with ideas, but do not represent an exhaustive list of what is allowable.

 Infrastructure: Similar to capacity building, infrastructure refers to foundational elements that help a nonprofit reach new levels of operational, programmatic, financial, or organizational maturity, so it may more effectively and efficiently advance its mission into the future.
 Infrastructure projects may include planning, governance, staffing, evaluation, financial management, legal accountability, communications, administrative functions, and technology.
 Infrastructure can also include leveraging relationships to access resources, exchange ideas, address shared issues, and collectively problem-solve in an effort to build capacity, both for a nonprofit and for the broader network, with the common goal of addressing pressing social concerns.